-"Doubtful.
+“Doubtful.
 I write fiction.
-Fiction aimed toward female readers."
+Fiction aimed at female readers.”

 “Frank Reagan!
 Just the man I wanted to see.”

-Our conversation, or the start of a conversation, was interrupted by an elderly gentleman I did not recognize.
+Our conversation was interrupted by an elderly gentleman I did not recognize.
 I excused myself, saying I was in need of a refill, raising my empty wine glass.

 “Nice to meet you, Nicole.
 Hope to visit with you more before the evening is over,” Frank said.

 About the time I located a waiter with a tray of red wine, the dinner bell rang.
 Sybil loved her formal dinner parties and her dinner bells.
 She would have fit in perfectly with the royals of the hit television show Downton Abbey.
 I followed the other guests into the large dining room where we all checked the place cards on the table for our proper seating.

 “Ah, so, we meet again, Nicole,” Frank said, finding his name on the place card next to mine.